Quick Answer

 - Selenium gives you maximum flexibility but requires programming, infrastructure, and constant maintenance

-- AI-powered tools trade some flexibility for dramatically less effort — plain English, self-healing, built-in infra
+- AI-powered tools trade some flexibility for dramatically less effort — plain English, self-healing, built-in infrastructure

-- The total cost of Selenium (engineer + infra + maintenance) often exceeds $100K/year
+- The total cost of Selenium (engineer + infrastructure + maintenance) often exceeds $100K/year

 - AI-powered tools work best for teams without dedicated automation engineers, teams shipping frequent UI changes, and teams starting from zero

-- Hybrid setups are common and practical — AI for coverage, code for edge cases
+- Hybrid setups are common: AI for coverage, Selenium for edge cases requiring code-level control

 Frequently Asked Questions

 Is Selenium still relevant in 2026?
-Yes — it's still widely used, especially in large enterprises with mature automation teams.
+Yes — it's widely used in enterprises with mature automation teams.
 But it's no longer the automatic default for new projects.
-AI-powered alternatives are handling the use cases that used to require Selenium, without the overhead.
+AI-powered tools handle the use cases that used to require Selenium without the overhead.
+Selenium's place in the stack is shrinking to the scenarios that actually need code-level control.

 Is AI-powered testing actually as reliable as Selenium?
 For end-to-end UI testing, yes.
 Both execute in real browsers.
 The difference is element identification: Selenium uses fixed selectors that break; AI uses context and intent that adapt.
 In practice, AI-powered tests are often more reliable because they don't have the flakiness problem.

 What about Playwright and Cypress?
-They're better developer experiences than Selenium, but they're still code-based and selector-dependent.
+Better developer experiences than Selenium, but still code-based and selector-dependent.
 You need programming skills, you write selectors, and those selectors break when the UI changes.
-AI-powered testing sidesteps all three of those problems.
+AI-powered testing sidesteps all three problems.

 Can AI tools handle complex multi-step workflows?
 Yes — multi-page flows, form submissions, conditional logic, data validation, cross-browser runs.
-Where they're less suited: scenarios that need direct database access, custom API mocking, or low-level code execution.
+Where they're less suited: scenarios needing direct database access, custom API mocking, or low-level code execution.

 How do I evaluate this for my team?
-Pick 5–10 of your most frustrating Selenium tests — the ones that break the most or take the longest to maintain.
+Pick 5–10 of your most frustrating Selenium tests — the ones that break most or take the longest to maintain.
 Recreate them in an AI tool.
-Compare the creation time and observe how they hold up over 2–4 weeks of UI changes.
-Most teams don't need longer than a week to see the difference.
-Try it out.
+Compare creation time and observe how they hold up over 2–4 weeks of UI changes.
+Most teams reach a clear conclusion within a sprint.
+Start with TestQala's free tier if you want a concrete benchmark.